AlexeyPerestoronin/GeekBrains_lessons/README.md

 * improving tests: compare the speed of different parallelization methods.

 ## step-10
 Makes preparatory improvements:
 * ThreadSafeList-class transformed to ThreadSafeVecrot-class

+# step-11
+Makes significant changes in refactoring of code:
+* creating ThreadSafeContainer-class from base of ThreadSafeList-class
+* creating parallelization logic by unique logical connective of three classes: ParallelExecuror, ParallelizationUnit and ThreadStatus
+* applying designed parallelization logic to RecursiveWalke-class